hartmantis/casserole/README.md

 * Should every recipe really get its own Minitests?
 Test Kitchen runs would go much faster with only one configuration, e.g. everything in default.
-* Test Kitchen's integration\_tests are funky, can that do ChefSpec?
+* Test Kitchen's integration\_tests are funky, can they do ChefSpec so the preflight override isn't needed?
 * Functional tests are not yet integrated to ensure Cassandra is working. :(
+* What happens to the tokens and distribution if a current cluster needs a node added?
+* Authentication support for Cassandra
+* SSL support for Gossip traffic
+* Authentication support for the Opscenter web UI
-* CLUSTERING!!!
+* Support for IPv6
+* Is restarting Cassandra on template changes really acceptable?
+* The provided init script doesn't always restart properly
+* Kitchen tests for a clustered configuration
+* Find a more elegant way to handle the conf dirs (/etc/cassandra/conf in RHEL vs /etc/cassandra in Ubuntu)